hioTEC/SUIS/README.md

 ### Prerequisites

 - Docker 20.10+ with Docker Compose
-- Domain name for Master & each Node
+- Domain name for Master and each Node
 - Ports: 80, 443 (both), 53 (Node only)

 ### Step 1: Install Master